Shannon Island

 Shannon Island (Shannon Ø) is a large island in Northeast Greenland National Park in eastern Greenland, to the east of Hochstetter Foreland, with an area of 1258.5 km2.
-It was named by Douglas Charles Clavering on his 1823 expedition for the Royal Navy frigate HMS Shannon, a 38 gun frigate on which he served as midshipman under Sir Philip Broke.
+It was named by Douglas Charles Clavering on his 1823 expedition for the Royal Navy frigate HMS Shannon, a 38-gun frigate on which he served as midshipman under Sir Philip Broke.

 The island is also home to many different types of animals such as polar bears, walruses, ravens, and oxen.

 History

 Most landmarks in the area were named by the Second German Polar Expedition under Carl Koldewey in 1869–70.
 Between October 1943 and June 1944, the German meteorological expedition Bassgeiger operated under difficult conditions at Kap Sussi on Shannon.
 Their ship Coburg was wrecked off Shannon.
 The station was discovered by hunters, but the crew was evacuated by air to Norway.

 The island is the site of several hunter's cabins and is reputed to have especially favorable ice conditions.

+Shannon island is the setting for Jule Verne's novel "A Winter amid the Ice".